 Reducing food waste in restaurants implies that you and your teammates should be responsible for labeling, tracking, managing waste correctly, discussing causes and solutions.

 Ideally, both prep and cleaning staff members are involved in this process, as they are the ones most directly dealing with ingredients that are either used or trashed.
 Moreover, it is fundamental to get every staff member aligned with methods of tracking, storing, and recycling food.

 How is the Choco app fighting against food waste?

 In the US alone, 40% of all food produced goes uneaten, making up 133 billion pounds in landfills and totaling $161 billion of food waste per year.
-It's in this backdrop that Choco - a new app providing free order management technology to restaurants and food suppliers - is working at different initiatives to fight against this problem.
+It's in this backdrop that Choco - an app providing free order management technology to restaurants and food suppliers - is working on different initiatives (such as events, webinars, and online campaigns) to fight against this problem.

 The Choco app is also contributing to optimizing operations in restaurants - chefs and managers can now keep all their suppliers in one free app and save time, smoother communication, and decrease the chance of ordering mistakes.